srl-labs/nornir-srl/README.md

 python3 -m venv .venv
 source .venv/bin/activate
 ```
-Following command will install the the `nornir_srl` module and all its dependencies, including Nornir core.
+Following command will install the the `nornir-srl` module and all its dependencies, including Nornir core.

 ```
 pip install wheel